TheBestTvarynka/tbt/content/pages/about.md

 [![GitHub Badge](https://img.shields.io/badge/-TheBestTvarynka-533e75?style=flat-square&logo=Github&link=https://github.com/TheBestTvarynka)](https://github.com/TheBestTvarynka)
 [![BlueSky Badge](https://img.shields.io/badge/-TheBestTvarynka-bec6f4?style=flat-square&logo=bluesky&link=https://bsky.app/profile/thebesttvarynka.bsky.social)](https://bsky.app/profile/thebesttvarynka.bsky.social)

-This is my blog.
+This is my _personal_ blog.
 I usually post some learning materials, guides/tips, and thoughts about something here.
 I didn't set a purpose to tell you everything I know.
 My motivation is to tell about the unusual parts of the experience and explain some topics I consider not described enough on the Internet.

 If you enjoy my articles and consider them useful, follow me on [GitHub](https://github.com/TheBestTvarynka) and star the corresponding repo.